hatari/hatari/tests/readme.txt

 debugger/
-- "make test" test code & data for Hatari debugger. test-scripting.sh is script for manual testing of debugger scripting
+- "make test" test code & data for Hatari debugger.
+- "test-scripting.sh" is a script for manual testing of debugger scripting

 gemdos/
 - "make test" test code for GEMDOS APIs used by GEMDOS HD emulation